rsarpal/cfruitest/readme.md

 ## Execution
+  - The tests directories needs to be mounted on to docker to run the tests.
+      `docker run -ti -v <Host tests root path>:<path to mount on docker> docker/robot bash`

   - Use the following command to run the tests inside the Robotframework Docker `robot -d results -v URL:http://<IP>:8080 TestCases/Login/crfui.robot`
   - In the command above set IP address of the crf application.